Why It's Not Risky to Invest In Your Business

 There’s a prevailing assumption that it’s risky to invest in your business, but is it true for you?

-Sure, businesses can fail, and many of them do.
+Sure, businesses can fail, and many do.
 But many also succeed!
-And behind every business is a business owner learning lessons through the failures that equipped them to go on to be a success in a successive endeavor.
+Behind every business is a business owner who learned lessons from their failures that equipped them to succeed in a successive endeavor.

 Investing in Your Business Reduces Risk Because You Gain Control

-And risk and control are at the opposite ends of a spectrum.
+And risk and control are opposite ends of a spectrum.
 The more control you have, the less risk.
 When you lack control, your risk amplifies.

 When you hand your money over to someone else, you’re like the kid on the handlebars with no control, at the whim and mercy of someone else.
 But when you invest actively, choosing investments that you control, you’re driving the bike.